gilbster/not-just-wine/src/content/my-natural-wine-journey.md

 Another great option in downtown Kansas City, is the [The Pairing: Crossroads Wine & Grocer](https://www.facebook.com/thepairingkc).
 They offer a large variety of Natural and traditional wines, as well as delicious beers and spirits.
 I have often enjoyed their niche beers and growing natural wine selection.

 There is a certain amount of mystery and excitement that comes from trying a new Natural wine, or even retrying a favorite.
-Due to the minimal intervention and
+Due to the minimal intervention and natural ingredients.
+You never know what to expect.
+And even a wine you have had before may taste different than last time.
+But it's always a fun experience, and I'm always learning more.